 From more frequent, rigorous sanitation to revised employee training to teaming up with infectious disease experts, hotel brands and companies are enhancing safety and sanitation protocols to keep guests safe amid COVID-19 and beyond.

-REPORT FROM THE U.S.—With hotels reopening to guests across the U.S., hotel brand and management companies are letting the public know how they plan to disinfect properties and keep guests safe through enhanced procedures and protocols.
+GLOBAL REPORT—With hotels reopening to guests across the globe, hotel brand and management companies are letting the public know how they plan to disinfect properties and keep guests safe through enhanced procedures and protocols.

-Here is a roundup of hospitality brands and companies that have publicly released statements regarding sanitation and safety plans over the couple of months.
+Here is a roundup of hospitality brands, indivudial hotels and companies that have publicly released statements regarding sanitation and safety plans over the couple of months.